Players call for limit on back-to-back games

 Half of the players surveyed said that their season breaks were often infringed upon by their clubs or national teams.

-The report cites the example of Spain international Mikel Oyarzabal, who played at Euro 2020 then travelled to the Tokyo Olympics, and played in Real Sociedad's first game of the season eight days after the Olympic final.
+The report cites the example of Spain's Mikel Oyarzabal, who played at Euro 2020 and then travelled to the Tokyo Olympics, before playing in Real Sociedad's first game of the season eight days after the Olympic final.

 Almost 50% of players would like to see longer but less frequent international breaks in order to reduce travel.

-Having played in the Africa Cup of Nations as well as for a Liverpool side who have completed every possible fixture this season, Salah and Mane have wracked up 86,000 and 94,000 miles of travel.
+Having played in the Africa Cup of Nations as well as for a Liverpool side who have completed every possible fixture this season, Salah and Mane have averaged 90,000 kilometres of travel between them.

 High-performance coaches were also surveyed and one, from the Eredivisie, claimed that players need time to recover if fans want to see the highest quality on a regular basis.